jcarlos-prieto/niliBOX/resources/API.md

 ### DSP subsystem
 The *DSP* subsystem provides functions to handle real-time data, specially audio.
 The real-time data is managed as *Binary* types.
 As explained above, a *Binary* type is a reference to a byte stream which resides in the C++ core application environment.<br><br>
 All the *Binary* values handled by the *DSP* subsystem are assumed to be series of 32-bit floating point values.
 In some cases, the series are complex, with a real and an imaginary component interlaced in the series of values.
-In this case, we will call this type *Binary Complex*.
+In this case, we will call this type *Binary Complex*.<br><br>
+Many of these functions require a certain *memory* between calls.
+For instance, to be able to apply a filter, the filter must be defined first.
+Also, certain operations need to know the last value processed in the previous call to avoid abrupt changes, like filtering, FFTs, resample, etc. For this reason, the DSP subsystem provides a function (*DSP_create()*) to get an object of type *DSP* which can be used in these cases.

 <table><tr></tr>
 <tr><td><b>ENUM: FFTWindow</b></td></tr>